Services offered by the Research Office

 Kersten has more than 15 years of experience in research and grant administration at the University of Minnesota.
 She currently supports researchers in developing proposals and formulating budgets, assists them in understanding of research compliance and administrative policy, and handles post-award administrative concerns.

-Katie provides administrative support for research programs in the Office of Associate Dean for Research including internal funding programs and direct administrative support for the interim Associate Dean of Research.
+Katie provides administrative support for research programs in the Office of Associate Dean for Research including internal funding programs and direct administrative support for the Associate Dean of Research.

 If interested in scheduling a meeting with Dr. Molly McCue, please contact Katie.